MagmaDNN/magmadnn/README.md

 ##### Dependencies
 Skepsi uses `make` as its build system, so it must be installed on your system and in your path before you can build the library.
 The build also requires a c++11 capable compiler.

 If compiling with GPU capabilities, then CUDA and likewise nvcc must be installed and in the proper PATHs.
-Skepsi has only been tested on Ubuntu (>16) and MacOS with CUDA (>9.0), however it is likely to work on most *nix based systems with a proper CUDA install.
+Skepsi has only been tested on Ubuntu (>16) and MacOS using CUDA (>9.0), however it is likely to work on most *nix based systems with a recent CUDA install.

 Skepsi makes heavy use of BLAS libraries.
-For Host only code a CBLAS library must be installed (such as openblas, atlas, etc...).
+For Host only code a CBLAS library must be installed (such as [openblas](https://www.openblas.net/), [atlas](http://math-atlas.sourceforge.net/), etc...).
 If using the Device, then [Magma](http://icl.cs.utk.edu/magma/) (>2.5.0) must be installed.

 ##### Download
 First get the repository on your computer with